aethernetio/app-hello-world/README.md

 # Hello World

-This is a sample "Hello, World" application for AethOS / Aethernet.
+This is a sample "Hello, World" application for AethOS.

-The purpose of this application is to demonstrate the bare minimum implementation necessary for creating an application that will run in the Aether Platform.
+The purpose of this application is to demonstrate the bare minimum implementation necessary for creating an application that will run on the AethOS Platform.